povzayd/API-CHECKER/README.md

 4. Open a pull request 📈

 📜 License
 This project is licensed under the MIT License 📜.
-See (link unavailable) for details.
+See LICENCE.md for details.

 🚨 Disclaimer
 This project is for testing and validation purposes only 🚨.
 Use responsibly and in compliance with applicable laws and regulations 🤝.